eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

 ├── .streamlit/               # Folder containing a Streamlit configuration file │   └── config.toml           # Streamlit configuration
-├── requirements.txt          # List of Python packages required to run the app ├── README.md                 # Project overview and instructions (this file) └── assets/                   # Folder for static files like images or additional resources
+├── requirements.txt          # List of Python packages required to run the app ├── README.md                 # App overview and instructions (this file) └── assets/                   # Folder for static files like images or additional resources
 ```